rqc6/rqc6/README.md

-# Hi, I'm rqc, and welcome to my GitHub page! :wave:
+# Hello, I'm rqc, and welcome to my GitHub page! :wave: 🚀

 <br>
 Hey there!
 I'm a beginner coder and learning Lua, HTML, JavaScript, and Python.
 I'm particularly interested in game development and currently working on FiveM scripts for orders.
 Join me on my journey as I create exciting projects in gaming and software!